Toxocara Canis and Toxascaris Leonina: Roundworms of Dogs and Puppies

 Life as a Roundworm

-T. canis has one of the most amazing life cycles in the animal kingdom.
+Toxocara canis has one of the most amazing life cycles in the animal kingdom.
 It is helpful to understand this life cycle if effective treatment and prevention are to be pursued.
+It gets complicated so we'll start with a short synopsis.

 Photocredit for fresh egg: Joel Mills via Wikimedia Commons; Photocredit for developed egg: Flukeman via Wikimedia Commons; all the rest: original graphics by marvistavet.com